jalexandre0/saci-temperature-controller/README.md

 - Select Flash Size 4M (3M SPIFFS)
 - Select Upload speed 115200
 - Build the software
-- Deploy using usb port or OTA
+- Deploy firmware and filesystem using OTA ou USB port

 ### CLI
 Need to be done.
 Any help will be appreciate.